Skip to main content

 The award should be submitted on behalf of the project team and can be entered by any member of the team – a product manufacturer, service provider, production company, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.

-Best Use of Cloud
+Best Innovative Use of Cloud

 The award should be submitted on behalf of the production team and can be entered by any member of the production team – a product manufacturer, service provider, production company, broadcaster, and so on – with the agreement of the team.
 At least one of the production team needs to be UK-based.